Neel H. Shah

 Summary

-We are interested in understanding molecular mechanisms in cell signaling, with particular focus on enzymes that phosphorylate and dephosphorylate tyrosine residues on proteins as a means of relaying information within cells.
-These enzymes, known as protein tyrosine kinases and protein tyrosine phosphatases, constitute two large families of roughly 100 proteins that play crucial roles in normal physiology and are often dysregulated in diseases such as cancers and immunological disorders.
+The overarching focus of our lab is to understand, at the molecular level, how information is relayed through human cells through the actions of specific proteins, and to discern how aberrations to the structures of those proteins can disrupt normal cellular processes and lead to diseases.
+We primarily focus on cell signaling enzymes that phosphorylate and dephosphorylate tyrosine residues on proteins as a means of relaying information within cells.
+These enzymes, known as tyrosine kinases and tyrosine phosphatases, constitute two large families of roughly 100 proteins that play crucial roles in normal physiology and are often dysregulated in diseases such as cancers, immune disorders, and developmental disorders.
 As a result, these enzymes are important drug targets.

 Click here for a complete list of Professor Shah’s publications in PubMed.